 - All applicants must apply through CASPA.
-Applications for the May 2018 entry term will be accepted as of April 27, 2017.
+Applications for the May 2019 entry term will be accepted as of April 27, 2018.
 CASPA considers an application to be complete when all items including fees, transcripts, letters of reference or other required items are e-submitted with the application.
 All applicants are asked to read and adhere to the CASPA Code of Cooperation.
-Lynchburg College requires that all application items be verified by CASPA before being reviewed by the Admissions Committee.
+University of Lynchburg requires that all application items be verified by CASPA before being reviewed by the Admissions Committee.
 This verification process can take up to four weeks.
 It is important to submit all items to CASPA as early as possible.
-The deadline for your verified application is January 15, 2018.
+The deadline for your verified application is January 15, 2019.
 The average applicant will spend a week or more completing the CASPA application.

 - Supplemental applications and interviews

-Qualified applicants will receive LC’s Supplemental Application via email (check your spam filter) until the rolling admission process ends.
+Qualified applicants will receive University of Lynchburg’s Supplemental Application via email (check your spam filter) until the rolling admission process ends.
 Applicants will then be required to return the Supplemental Application to the Office of Enrollment Services along with a $50 non-refundable fee within 15 days.
 Failure to return the application in 15 days will result in the application being closed.

 The Admissions Committee will review both the CASPA and Supplemental Applications.
 Applicants who submit the Supplemental Application are not guaranteed an interview.
 The admissions committee will invite qualified applicants for an on campus interview.
 Applicants may be invited for interviews as applications are completed.

 - The admission decision process

 - University of Lynchburg has a rolling admissions process.

 - When all of the cohort has enrolled the admission process will end.

 - The cohort for 2018 will be a maximum of 30 full-time students.

 - Admission decisions will be determined after each interview session.